 - Gather information: Conduct thorough research to gather data from reliable sources like government publications, industry reports, and expert opinions.
 This crucial step helps you collect the necessary information to analyse each factor effectively.
 Ensure your data is current and comprehensive to provide accurate insights.

-- analyse each factor: Examine the gathered data to identify trends, opportunities, and threats for each factor. analyse how these elements impact your business, considering both positive and negative effects.
+- Analyze each factor: Examine the gathered data to identify trends, opportunities, and threats for each factor.
+Analyze how these elements impact your business, considering both positive and negative effects.
 This step helps prioritize factors based on their potential influence.

 - Develop strategies: Develop strategic responses to address the identified factors, focusing on capitalizing on opportunities and mitigating risks.
 Align these strategies with your organisation ’s goals and resources, and assign responsibilities and timelines for implementation.
 Effective strategies ensure your business adapts to external changes.